KennytheMasterCoder/Command-Line-File-Processor/README.md

 ## About this Project

-* This short personal project was built to exercise my C programming skills:
+* This short personal project was built to exercise and demonstrate my C programming skills:
-  - Focuses on correctness and edge case handling
+  - Focus on correctness and edge case handling
-  - Works with low-level I/O
+  - Work with low-level I/O
   - Able to write efficient, readable, and testable code

 <br>